raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 ### 4. Create Lambda Layer

 - Go to Lambda Layers (in the same region as the created Lambda function) and click on "Create Layer".
 - Provide Name, Description (optional), and select "Upload a .zip file" option (or use S3).
-Choose `Layer-01-Flask-langchain-openai.zip`.
+Choose `Layer-01-Lambda-layer-All-in-one-dependencies.zip`.
 - Tick x86_64.
 - Under Compatible Runtime, select Python3.11.
 - Click Create.
-- Repeat above steps and select the other zip files: `Layer-02-pinecone-psycopg2-PyPDF2-tqdm-Werkzeug-tiktoken.tzip` and `Layer-03-PyMuPDF.zip`.
-- This process shall create multiple Lambda layers.

 ### 5. Create Lambda Function